 Ms. Lowe stated that from the Board's perspective, the intention of the packet was that it would be provided to new Board Members to allow them to become familiar with the roles and responsibilities of a licensed midwife.
 Ms. Lowe stated that the chart was very informative and provided useful information, but suggested that a coversheet be included with the chart.
-Ms. Lowe referenced a summary of roles and responsibilities of certified nurse midwives that had been created by the California Board of Registered Nursing and recommended the task force create something similar that could be included along with the chart.
+Ms. Lowe referenced a summary of roles and responsibilities of certified nurse midwives that had been created by the California Board of Registered Nursing and recommended the task Midwifery Advisory Council Meeting August 14, 2014 Page 5 of 13 force create something similar that could be included along with the chart.